vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### SPELL_DURATION

-Changes duration of timed spells casted by affected hero
+Changes duration of timed spells cast by affected hero

 - val: additional duration, turns
 - subtype: optional, identifier of affected spells, or all if not set